neagix/joplin-excalidraw-v2/README.md

 ## Notes & credits

+> [!CAUTION]
+> Not compatible with the Freehand Drawing plugin, it causes glitches when both are enabled.

 - This is a fork of https://github.com/artikell/joplin-excalidraw; notes created with that version are currently supported
 - The [excalidraw](https://github.com/excalidraw/excalidraw) library is bundled into the plugin, together with fonts and assets.
 - Tested on MacOS, Linux and Windows Desktop apps